wonseokjung/YH_smartfactory/Chatbotproject/Database.md

  cursor.execute("insert into dbo.Products(ProductID,ProductName,Price) VALUES (3000, '3mm Bracket', .52)")

-# Table에 있는거 모두 뽑아보기
+# receive all data from data table

 for